Seagate/propeller/src/README.md

 ## drive.c/drive.h
 The `drive.c` code handles the heavy lifting associated with maintaining the drive list.
 This includes the drive thread that maintains the list, and the helper functions for tasks such as finding a drive's path, SCSI generic (sg) node, WWN, UUID.
 It also can rescan the drive list uses the udev library to monitor and remove dead drives from the list and return the drive list version.

+The drive thread function uses a udev monitor to track actions associated with the drives, and update the drive list accordingly:
 ```mermaid
 sequenceDiagram
 Loop Until Shutdown